balavenkataraman123/Holosense_library/README.md

 Tracks the location of your face in 3 dimensions relative to the camera, using coordinates from MediaPipe FaceMesh.

+It's accurate to within an inch 95% of the time even when the user is 5 feet away from the camera.
+(Tested on webcam of a Dell Precision 5570 laptop, against ground truth value from HC-SR04 ultrasonic rangefinder)

 ## How to use